Troubleshooting Autopilot Enrollment

 Installation

-To get started, you’ll need to install the diagnostics script from the PowerShell Gallery.
+To get started, install the diagnostics script from the PowerShell Gallery.
 The script, called Get-AutopilotDiagnostics, provides a straightforward way to gather key information about Autopilot enrollments.

 Install-Script -Name Get-AutopilotDiagnostics